muffato/pyEnsemblRest/README.md

 Doxygen documentation is available via rawgit: https://rawgit.com/muffato/pyEnsemblRest/master/doxygen/index.html Since most of the objects are dynamically created the doc is not that great :/

+This is a toy project !
+I don't intend to develop it any further.